 ]]>

-Rejuvenation Pruning Tips http://hootlandscape.com/rejuvenation-pruning-tips/ Mon, 12 Jan 2015 19:17:18 +0000 http://hootlandscape.com/?p=13277 Rejuvenation Pruning Do you have a shrub that’s so overgrown that it’s growing into your house, impeding on a walkway, or growing into other plants?
+Rejuvenation Pruning Tips https://hootlandscape.com/rejuvenation-pruning-tips/ Mon, 12 Jan 2015 19:17:18 +0000 http://hootlandscape.com/?p=13277 Rejuvenation Pruning Do you have a shrub that’s so overgrown that it’s growing into your house, impeding on a walkway, or growing into other plants?
 Before removing the shrub, consider rejuvenation pruning.
 There are two types of rejuvenation pruning.
 The first type, extensive rejuvenation pruning, is the practice of cutting the whole shrub to a height [...]

 The post Rejuvenation Pruning Tips appeared first on Hoot Landscape and Design - Fort Wayne.